Meteor-Community-Packages/meteor-simple-schema/README.md

 any custom validation functions that are run during validation.
 See the [Custom Validation](#custom-validation) section.
 * `ignore`: An array of validation error types (in SimpleSchema.ErrorTypes enum) to ignore.
+* `keys`: An array of keys to validate.
+If not provided, revalidates the entire object.

 ### Validating and Throwing ValidationErrors